-WANIC Skill Center also offers three-week DigiPen programs during the summer, please refer to WANIC for dates.
+WANIC Skills Center also offers three-week DigiPen programs during the summer.
+Please refer to WANIC for dates and registration information.
 Students can earn .5 Occupational Education high school credits by attending one of these summer programs.

 There are no registration or tuition fees to participate in WANIC courses.
 Class fees range from $50 - $75 and Barrier Reduction Funds are available to those who qualify.